aschmiedeke/gbtdocs/docs/how-tos/general_guides/autooof.rst

 The AutoOOF raw data can be viewed by selecting the ``raw data`` radio button in the upper-right section of the OOF Subtab of the Data Display.
 Each column represents one focus position.
 The top row is the raw timestream data from the receiver, the second row has the baselines removed, and the bottom row shows the corresponding beam maps.
-See Figure~\ref{fig:rawOOFdata} for a comparison of acceptable and unacceptable raw AutoOOF data.
+See :numref:`fig-good-oof-raw-data` and :numref:`fig-bad-oof-raw-data` for a comparison of acceptable and unacceptable raw AutoOOF data.

 .. _fig-good-oof-raw-data: